Slab Leak FAQ: Solutions & Free Repipe Quotes

 Can I Detect a Slab Leak Myself?

-Detecting a slab leak can be tricky as the pipes are located beneath the foundation of the house, making the problem difficult to identify.
+Detecting a slab leak can be challenging since the pipes are located beneath the home's foundation, making the problem difficult to identify.
 However, there are several warning signs of a leak under slab:

 Baseboard stains from a slab leak